Netflix/metaflow-docs/docs/metaflow/visualizing-results/advanced-shareable-cards-with-card-templates.md

 ![](</assets/card-docs-html_(2).png>)

-A particularly useful feature of card templates is that they work in any compute environment, such as [AWS Batch](../scaling-out-and-up/effortless-scaling-with-aws-batch.md) or [Kubernetes](../scaling-out-and-up/effortless-scaling-with-kubernetes.md).
+A particularly useful feature of card templates is that they work in any compute environment, even when [executing tasks remotely](/scaling/remote-tasks/introduction).
 For instance, if you have AWS Batch set up, you can run the flow as follows:

 `python htmlcardflow.py run --with batch`

 The card will get produced without you having to worry about installing anything on the remote instances!
-You can [deploy flows to production](../../going-to-production-with-metaflow/scheduling-metaflow-flows/) with custom templates too:
+You can [deploy flows to production](../../production/scheduling-metaflow-flows/introduction/) with custom templates too:

 `python htmlcardflow.py step-functions create`